What You’ll Learn 💾

 Selection field

-You can change the position of fields at any time.
-Just select it (the red box will appear) and move it up or down using the appropriate button.
+You can rearrange the position of fields at any time.
+Simply select a field (it will be highlighted with a red box) and move it up or down using the appropriate button.

-For example, we want to move the above-created info field to the top of the window, press the Move up button twice:
+For example, if you want to move the previously created Info field to the top of the window, press the Move Up button twice.

 Delete field

-To remove unused or non-required fields, select the field and press the Delete icon.
-The only field you can't delete is the File name entry field.
+To remove unused or unnecessary fields, select the field and press the Delete icon.
+The only field you cannot delete is the File Name entry field.

-Ask for the header on the start option will pop up a window with all entries before the start of storing.
-Ask for the header on the end will open the same window when the measurement is stopped.
+The Ask for Header on Start option opens a window with all entries before data storage begins.
+The Ask for Header on End option opens the same window when the measurement is stopped.

 Data manager

-The data manager is a new DewesoftX plugin for copying acquired data to a FTP server or to a local folder.
+The Data Manager is a new DewesoftX plugin for copying acquired data either to an FTP server or to a local folder.

 Copy files to network drives